PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/v2-migration.md

 ---
 title: Migrating from MSAL v2.x to MSAL v3.x
-description: Learn how to acquire and use an access token
+description: Learn how to migrate from MSAL v2.x to MSAL v3.x
 author: EmLauber
 manager: CelesteDG